-- Continuous monitoring and follow-up of supplier performance through field audits, progress plans, and meticulous oversight. - Implementation of an HSE qualification process for all suppliers, assessed through documentation, project manager evaluations and final HSE committee harmonisation of assessments.
-Contractors seeking participation in tenders must attain a minimum qualification score, determined based on project risk and safety evaluation.
+- Continuous monitoring and follow-up of supplier performance through field audits, progress plans, and meticulous oversight. - Implementation of an HSE qualification process for all suppliers, assessed through documentation,

 Regular on-site audits form an integral part of OCP's safety management system.
 These audits, conducted by OCP personnel, ensure contractors working on OCP projects fully comprehend and adhere to safety guidelines and requirements.
 During these audits, OCP personnel diligently monitor and assess contractors' safety practices and procedures to identify any deficiencies or areas necessitating improvement.